American Rescue Plan Good Jobs Challenge – Frequently Asked Questions

 a.
 Do the activities proposed under the Good Jobs Challenge have to be aligned with a Comprehensive Economic Development Strategy (CEDS)?

-Yes, each project funded under the Good Jobs Challenge must be consistent with the current Comprehensive Economic Development Strategy (CEDS) or equivalent EDA-accepted regional economic development strategy for the region or regions served by the proposed project.
+Yes, each project funded under this NOFO must demonstrate consistency with the region’s current Comprehensive Economic Development Strategy (CEDS) or an equivalent EDA-accepted regional economic development strategy that meets EDA’s CEDS or strategy requirements.

-A CEDS is a strategy-driven plan for regional economic development, typically prepared by an EDA-designated Economic Development District (EDD) organization, to guide capacity building efforts that best serve economic development in the region.
+CEDS are locally-based and regionally driven economic development planning processes, , typically prepared by an EDA-designated Economic Development District (EDD) organization, to guide capacity building efforts that best serve economic development in the region.
 Documents for consideration as a CEDS equivalent can include various regional economic development plans (or a combination of plans), including but not limited to regional comprehensive plans, regional resilience plans, or recovery plans.

 Each application for the Good Jobs Challenge should include in their Project Narrative a discussion of how the collection of proposed component projects, as a whole, will support the economic development needs and objectives outlined in the appliable CEDS or equivalent strategy(ies).
 Applicants may also include letters of support from organizations that prepare CEDS or equivalent plans for areas that will be served by the proposed system and/or project.

 b.
 How do I locate the applicable CEDS for my region?
 What if my project covers multiple planning districts or states?

 EDA supports the CEDS Resource Library where applicants can determine whether their region is served by an Economic Development District (EDD) organization and locate its most recent CEDS.
 Because of the regional footprint of the projects anticipated by this NOFO, applicants may need to show alignment with multiple CEDS or regional or statewide equivalents.